animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap.md

 Evicted entries are either destroyed or paged to disk (referred to as "overflow to disk").

-Spring Data for GemFire supports all eviction policies (entry count, memory, and heap usage) for PARTITION Regions, REPLICATE Regions, and client, local Regions by using the nested `eviction` element.
+Spring Data for VMware GemFire supports all eviction policies (entry count, memory, and heap usage) for PARTITION Regions, REPLICATE Regions, and client, local Regions by using the nested `eviction` element.